Andrew Scheer calls for Finance Minister Bill Morneau’s resignation

-Conservative Leader Andrew Scheer called for Bill Morneau's resignation Wednesday as political rivals stepped up their attacks on a finance minister mired in controversy for weeks.
+Conservative Leader Andrew Scheer demanded Bill Morneau hand in his resignation Wednesday as political rivals intensified their attacks on a finance minister mired in controversy for weeks.

-Scheer demanded that Morneau step aside, and if he won't, then Prime Minister Justin Trudeau should just fire him.
+But Prime Minister Justin Trudeau launched a spirited defence of Morneau, accusing the Tories of engaging in baseless personal attacks that they won't repeat outside the House of Commons for fear of being sued.

-"After careful consideration, in my capacity of leader of the Opposition, I am officially calling on Bill Morneau to resign as finance minister," Scheer told reporters before question period, where the issue dominated debate and saw Trudeau come to Morneau's defence.
+"After careful consideration, in my capacity of leader of the Opposition, I am officially calling on Bill Morneau to resign as finance minister," Scheer said shortly before question period, where the issue dominated debate.

-Scheer's call for Morneau's departure is the latest fuel thrown on the political fire that's swirled around the finance minister since the summer, when he proposed tax-system changes that enraged small business owners.

-Since then, Morneau has faced intense political pressure for not fully disclosing his personal financial arrangements.
+He advised Trudeau to fire Morneau if he refused to step aside on his own.

+But the prime minister said he still has full confidence in Morneau and then went on the offense against the Opposition.

 Then came conflict-of-interest allegations over proposed pension reform, spearheaded by Morneau, that opponents have alleged would bring him personal financial benefit.
 The federal ethics commissioner has launched a formal examination into the matter.

-This week, the Tories and the New Democrats have been grilling the Liberals about the 2015 sale of shares in the human resources firm Morneau Shepell, built by Morneau and his father, ahead of a tax change announcement.
+This week, the Tories and the New Democrats have been grilling the Liberals about his earlier, late-2015 sale of shares in Morneau Shepell – a transaction that took place ahead of a tax change announcement.

-During Monday's question period, Conservative MP Pierre Poilievre had claimed Morneau's December 2015 announcement, which unveiled the government's plan raise income taxes on the highest earners, caused the entire stock market to drop – including the value of Morneau Shepell shares.
+During Monday's question period, Conservative MP Pierre Poilievre claimed Morneau's December 2015 announcement, which unveiled the government's plan raise income taxes on the highest earners, caused the entire stock market to drop – including the value of Morneau Shepell shares.

-Poilievre said 680,000 shares in the company were sold off roughly a week earlier – saving the owner half a million dollars.
+Poilievre said 680,000 shares in the company were sold off roughly a week earlier in a move that saved the owner half a million dollars.

+On Dec.
+7, 2015, the day of Morneau's tax-change announcement, the Toronto stock index fell 2.4 per cent for its single weakest day of the quarter.
+Oil prices fell by about five per cent, which one bank economist said may have been responsible for much of the weakness in the market.

-He repeatedly asked Morneau on Monday if he was the person who sold those shares, but the minister sidestepped the questions.
-On Wednesday, Morneau acknowledged that he sold Morneau Shepell shares after coming into office in the fall of 2015.
+Nevertheless, the Conservatives have been repeatedly asking Morneau all week if he was the person who sold those Morneau Shepell shares.

+Morneau initially sidestepped those questions, but on Wednesday he acknowledged he did sell off some shares shortly after coming into office in the fall of 2015.
+He did not provide specifics on the timing of the sale nor how many shares were involved.
-Poilievre has also suggested that Morneau used his inside knowledge to benefit himself financially.

-"It is actually the responsibility of government to ensure that no minister ever uses inside knowledge to benefit from transactions on the stock market," Poilievre said Monday during question period.
+On Monday, Poilievre went so far as to suggest that Morneau used his inside knowledge as a minister to benefit himself financially, telling the Commons that "it is actually the responsibility of government to ensure that no minister ever uses inside knowledge to benefit from transactions on the stock market."

-A day later, Morneau threatened to sue the Conservatives for suggesting he used his inside knowledge.

-He challenged the Tories to step outside the House of Commons, and away from the legal shield known as parliamentary privilege, to repeat the insinuation.

-Anything said in the House of Commons is subject to parliamentary privilege, which gives MPs legal protection from libel and defamation laws.
+Morneau called that insinuation "absurd" and threatened Tuesday to sue the Conservatives.
+He dared the Tories to repeat their suggestion outside the House and away from the shield of parliamentary privilege, which gives MPs legal protection from libel and defamation laws.

-On Wednesday, Morneau and Trudeau took turns challenging the Opposition again to bring their accusations outside the House.
+And again on Wednesday, Morneau and Trudeau took turns challenging the Tories to utter the insinuation outside the House.

 "If the member opposite has an allegation, if he wants to say something, he should say what he means," Morneau said in a response to a question from Scheer.